-1.2.5.
-Notwithstanding the differentiation in terms of applications under the required consenting regimes, given the integrated nature of the Scheme, all component parts have been subject to a single EIA undertaken in accordance with the requirements of the EIA Regulations.
-The findings of the assessment are reported in this ES which has been prepared in accordance with Regulation 14 as informed by Schedule 4 and Regulation 22 of the EIA Regulations and responds to the Scoping Opinion adopted by the Planning Inspectorate (PINS) on behalf of the Secretary of State on 24 September 2024.
-Notwithstanding the single ES approach, each chapter makes a clear distinction between the component parts, assessing them separately and then in combination (cumulatively) wherever possible, and where this is not the case the reasoning is explained in the methodology for the relevant chapter.
+- 1.2.5.
+Notwithstanding the differentiation in terms of applications under the required consenting regimes, given the integrated nature of the EMG2 Project, all component parts have been subject to a single EIA undertaken in accordance with the requirements of the EIA Regulations.
+The findings of the assessment are reported in this ES which has been prepared in accordance with Regulation 14 as informed by Schedule 4 and Regulation 22 of the EIA Regulations.
+It also responds to the Scoping Opinion (Document DCO 6.1D/MCO 6.1D) and the feedback received from PINS. - 1.2.6.
+Although reported in a single ES, this ES includes an assessment of the likely significant effects of the following: - The DCO Scheme; - The MCO Scheme; - The EMG2 Project comprising the DCO Scheme and MCO Scheme together; and - The EMG2 Project with other development.